John Bonwell McLean Sr., OBE, JP

 In 1995, McLean was awarded the Officer of the Most Excellent Order of the British Empire (OBE) for services to the community in the Cayman Islands.

 McClean had three children with his wife Stephanie, née Miller.
-McLean later remarried and continued expanding his family.
+McLean later remarried to wife Denise and continued expanding his family.
+He was the father of six - John Jr, Shannon, Reagan, Priscilla, Britney and Catherine.

 McLean died on Saturday, 24 August 2019.
 He was 69.
 He was accorded an Official Funeral on 10 September 2019 at Cayman Islands Baptist Church in Savannah, Cayman Islands.